Site Menu |

 Annotated Booklist |

 The Regency period is the time in England between 1811 and 1820 when the Prince of Wales was regent for his father, King George III.
-Thus he was the Prince Regent and the period is called the Regency.
-It ended when George III died in 1820 and his son became George IV.
+It ended when George III died in 1820 and the Prince Regent became George IV.

 But "Regency style" expands wider, perhaps beginning with the century.
 It's marked by classical influences and elegant designs.
 It is the period familiar to many of us today through the works of Jane Austen, especially the recent TV series and movies of her novels such as Emma, Sense and Sensibility, and of course, Pride and Prejudice.